jdn-aau/krnl/README.md

 - Timer0 - An 8 bit timer used by Arduino functions delay(), millis() and micros().
 BEWARE
 - Timer1 - A 16 bit timer used by the Servo() library
-- Timer2 - An 8 bit timer used by the Tone() library
+- Timer2 - An 8 bit timer used by the Tone() library and PWM
 - Timer3,4,5 16 bits

 ... from http://arduino-info.wikispaces.com/Timers-Arduino

-- Servo Library uses Timer1.
+### Servo Library uses Timer1.
 - -  You can’t use PWM on Pin 9, 10 when you use the Servo Library on an Arduino.
 - -  For Arduino Mega it is a bit more difficult.
 The timer needed depends on the number of servos.
 - -  Each timer can handle 12 servos.